My Favorite Ways to Celebrate Diwali

 1. Turn on all the lights

-Welcome the goddess Laxmi to your home by turning on all the lights.
+First, welcome the goddess Laxmi to your home by turning on all the lights.
 If she visits, it is believed, she’ll bless you with wealth.

 Feeling extra festive?
-I usually put some of our Christmas lights up for Diwali.
+Then I usually put some of our Christmas lights up for Diwali.
 Bonus: It’s an early start on the upcoming season.

 2. Eat sweets